bikash007-gb/Gram/README.md

 Testing is done with `jest` and `supertest`.

-In create report we are basically checking the status code, for a successful request it should return status code `201`.
+In create report we are basically checking the status code, for a successful `POST` request it should return status code `201`.

-In get report we are checking the status code which should be `200` for successful request.
+In get report we are checking the status code which should be `200` for successful `GET` request.
 And also we are checking the `marketId` and `cmdtyID` which have to be same as the report with that id.

 ### Author